Psychology Training Opportunities

 Doctoral Internship in Clinical Psychology

 The McLean Hospital/Harvard Medical School Doctoral Internship in Clinical Psychology is committed to providing its trainees with the highest-quality clinical, research, and supervisory experiences that will help prepare them for careers in psychology.
-Led by Philip G. Levendusky, PhD, ABPP, and Thröstur Björgvinsson, PhD, ABPP, this full-time internship is available to eligible third-and fourth-year graduate students enrolled in APA-approved doctoral programs in clinical or counseling psychology.
+Led by Courtney Beard, PhD, Thröstur Björgvinsson, PhD, ABPP, and Matthew Schrock, PhD, this full-time internship is available to eligible third-and fourth-year graduate students enrolled in APA-approved doctoral programs in clinical or counseling psychology.
 All interns receive appointments at Harvard Medical School.

 As of 2017, the following standardized tables of admissions, support, and initial placement data are required for all APA-accredited internship program websites.
 The Clinical Psychology Internship Training Program tables are updated annually.